Fault-Tolerant Checkout

 The Checkout and Payment Endpoints

-This endpoint receives a request when a customer presses the "Buy Now" button.
+The checkout endpoint is triggered when a customer clicks the "Buy Now" button.
 It starts the checkout workflow in the background, then waits for the workflow to generate and send it a unique payment ID.
 It then returns the payment ID so the browser can redirect the user to the payments page.

 The endpoint accepts an idempotency key so that even if the customer presses "buy now" multiple times, only one checkout workflow is started.